ksriharsha2000/Real-Time-Stock-Prediction/README.md

 Link:https://towardsdatascience.com/predicting-stock-prices-with-python-ec1d0c9bece1

-Problem: IEXException when trying to read the historical data from Yahoo finance
+Problem: IEXAuthenticationError when trying to read the historical data from Yahoo finance